getodk/docs/odkx-src/tables-sample-app-custom-home.rst

 .. _tables-sample-app-custom-home-screen:

-Open Tables.
+Open the Tables app.
 If you have successfully installed the sample application, you should be presented with a custom home screen showing the five demo apps.

   .. image:: /img/tables-sample-app/tables-sample-home.*
     :alt: Tables Sample Application Home
     :class: device-screen-vertical

-Tables allows your organization to customize the home screen of your Data Management Application.
+ODK-X Tables allows your organization to customize the home screen of your Data Management Application.
 By default Tables will only show a list of the data tables defined on the device (called the *Table Manager*).
 But with a custom home screen your organization can implement their own complex workflow and look-and-feel with HTML, CSS, and JavaScript.
 An example of this is what is displayed after downloading the sample application.

 .. note::